Krizsi96/knowhow/Entity Component System (ECS).md

 It is a popular approach to manage game data.
-It efficiently handles large amounts of data and is becoming the de facto standard for large engines such as [[Unity]] and [[Godot]] ([[Unreal Engine]] uses similar system with components, but without separate systems). [[Rust]] is a great fit for ECS-driven game development, and you can find several great ECS systems available in the crates system.
+It efficiently handles large amounts of data and is becoming the de facto standard for large engines such as [[Unity]] and [[Godot]] ([[Unreal Engine]] uses similar system with components, but without separate systems). [[Rust Lexicon]] is a great fit for ECS-driven game development, and you can find several great ECS systems available in the crates system.

 # Terminology